paulskirk53/Observatory-wiki/Programming/Programming the control box with jtag2updi.md

 Pio forum 14-10-23

-I posted because all of the above DOES NOT WORK on the NUC, only on DEV m/c - check the board is powered
+I posted because all of the above DOES NOT WORK on the NUC, only on DEV m/c - check the board is powered.
+Problem solved in April 2025.
+The version of avrdude in use on the nuc was old & did not support jtag2updi as a programmer.
+I thought PIO would update the package, but it doesn't.